 Laboratory and diagnostics equipment appraisals.

-A laboratory equipment appraisal from Lukes & Lukes is an independent, USPAP-compliant opinion of value for clinical and diagnostic analyzers: chemistry and immunoassay, hematology, molecular and PCR, mass spectrometry, and general lab.
-The first step is confirming what the lab actually owns, since many analyzers are placed under reagent-rental agreements and belong to the vendor, not the lab.
-Once ownership is established, each platform is valued by generation, throughput, service status and the resale market.
+Lukes & Lukes is an independent machinery and equipment appraisal firm.
+A laboratory equipment appraisal from us is a USPAP-compliant opinion of value for clinical and diagnostic analyzers: chemistry and immunoassay, hematology, molecular and PCR, mass spectrometry, and general lab.
+We start by confirming what the lab actually owns, because many analyzers sit under reagent-rental agreements and belong to the vendor, not the lab.
+We then value each owned platform by generation, throughput, service status and the resale market.
 Built to withstand lender, SBA, IRS, audit and legal review.

 What we appraise